CoreElectronics/CE-PiicoDev-MS5637-MicroPython-Module/README.md

 See the [Quickstart Guide](https://piico.dev/p11)

 This module has been tested on:
- - Micro:bit v1, (expected to work with Micro:bit v2 without changes)
+ - Micro:bit v2
  - Raspberry Pi Pico
+ - Raspberry Pi SBC

 # License